 Perhaps unusually, the circuit roads and pit facilities remained well-tended and Goodwood remained available for sprint meetings and general testing.
 It was during a test in 1970 that Bruce McLaren lost his life when a rear bodywork failure on McLaren's M8D Can-Am car caused it to spin and leave the track on the Lavant Straight.
 The car hit a bunker used as a flag station and McLaren was thrown from the wreckage, killed in an instant.
 It was one of Goodwood's blackest days.

 Off the back of this success, in September 1996 Lord March was successful in his bid to return racing to the circuit.
 Racing would be permitted for up to five days a year after protesters were overruled.
 Much work was needed to bring spectator facilities up to modern standards, though the restoration would be sympathetic to its period history.
 270,000 tonnes of earth were brought onto the site to create the required acoustic banking, while a new safety barrier around the track's perimeter was created from some 20,000 lorry tyres and a further 7,000 car tyres.
 Ivy plants were used to disguise the new barriers.
+The circuit required a special homologation and is the only one in the world to have the FIA Grade 4 Historic designation.

 After more than a year of preparation, the first Goodwood Revival meeting took place on 18-20 September 1998, the first day being the 50th anniversary of the circuit's original opening.
 Lord March toured the track in a Bristol 400, much as his grandfather had done in 1948, before racing commenced in earnest.
 The Revival sees historic cars from the period of the original circuit compete in closely-fought competition, with the majority of the crowd getting into the spirit by attending in period costume.
 No modern vehicles (save for emergency services) are permitted within the circuit confines during the event, helping to preserve the time-capsule feel.